lucaloeffler/C-Programming/README.md

 # C-Programming
-While learing C at the university one collects a lot of basic code examples.
-Those ones will be collected here to help others!
+While learning the language C at the university I collected some fun exercises.
+Those are meant to help others!